 Zion Direct Membership – Preventive doctor visits are shared right away.
 Colonoscopies, mammograms and youth (ages 0-16) immunizations are shared after one year of continuous membership.
 Preventive services are provided in-network only through PHCS or when authorized from Zion Health.
 Preventive services are not subject to the initial unshareable amount (IUA).

 Connected Health – Preventive doctor visits colonoscopies, mammograms and youth (ages 0-16) immunizations are shareable right away.
 Preventive services are provided in-network only through PHCS or when authorized from Zion Health.
-Preventive services are not subject to the initial unsharable amount (IUA).
+Preventive services are not subject to the initial unshareable amount (IUA).

 DPC Membership – Preventive services are not included in the regular DPC Membership.
 See Connected Health add-on to include these services.

 Worksite Membership – Preventive services are not included in regular Worksite Membership.
 See Connected Health add-on to include these services.

 Shareable in relation to an illness, injury or accident.
 Up to 35 outpatient visits per condition and up to $3,000.
 Sharing for Speech Therapy is excluded for speech delays or learning impairments not caused injury or accident.

 Zion Health shares in sporting activities.